Cleveland Clinic logo

 What is the purpose of estrone?

 Like other types of estrogen, estrone plays a role in female sexual function and reproductive health.
 But it isn’t as powerful as other types of estrogen.
-Estrone can also be a storehouse for estrogen.
-Your body can convert estrone into estrogen when you need estrogen.
+Your body can convert estrone into estradiol (a stronger form of estrogen) when needed.

-• Releasing mature eggs during the menstrual cycle
+• Releasing mature eggs (ovum) during your menstrual cycle

-• Thickening the uterine lining to prepare for fertilization
+• Thickening your uterine lining (endometrium) to prepare for pregnancy

 Everyone has natural estradiol and estrone-converted estradiol, which help to maintain: